-Join James Williamson for an in-depth discussion in this video Borders, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Borders, part of Learning CSS.

 - [Voiceover] Borders define the outside edge of elements,…and are usually used to apply…a decorative effect to specific elements.…Element borders are usually defined by three properties.…Style, width, and color.…Much like margins and padding, borders can be defined…for the top, right, bottom, and left sides individually,…or defined for the entire element at the same time.…A border SYNTAX can sometimes be quite verbose…as you specify width, style, and color…for each individual side.…